Kanak01/FlutterWeather/README.md

 # Clima (Weather Application).

-It's a multi platform weather Application which is powered by Flutter and OpenWeather's API, with support for 6 platform'support.
+It's a multi platform weather Application which is powered by Flutter and OpenWeather's API, with support for 6 platform's.

 ## Demo